marcomattolab/marcomartorana/content/informatics/2025/angular-signals-vs-rxjs.md

 Draft:
 ---

+# Angular Signals
-# Angular Signals: How They Replace Half of Your RxJS Code
+## How They Replace Half of Your RxJS Code

 Angular is entering a new reactive era.
 With the maturation of **Signals**, developers now have a simpler and more intuitive way to manage state and reactivity — one that significantly reduces the amount of RxJS code needed in everyday Angular applications.